Which type of braces is right for you?

 Doing Your Part

-Successful orthodontic treatment - a healthy and beautiful smile - is the result of a team effort between you, Dr. Su, and your family dentist.
+Successful orthodontic treatment - a healthy and beautiful smile - is the result of a team effort between you, Dr. Schechtman, and your family dentist.
 You as the patient play the key part.
 Most importantly, you must keep your teeth clean and maintain good dental hygiene while you are wearing braces.

 Right now, proper dental care will take a little extra time and effort.
 But its well worth it, and will help you enjoy the best possible results from your orthodontic treatment.